Dobiasd/articles/when_does_a_when_expression_in_kotlin_need_to_be_exhaustive_and_when_does_it_not.md

 fun returnSomething(): Int = 42
 ```

-The third thing explore is
+The third thing to explore is
 whether it makes a difference to assign the expression to a variable:

 ```kotlin